-BIO 260 Principles of Genetics 3
+Principles of Genetics

 This course will introduce the basic principles of genetics.
 It will cover Mendelian genetics, mitosis and meiosis, chromosomal theory, human genetics, and molecular genetics.
 This course will also include a discussion of DNA technology and its ethical implications.
 Topics, including but not limited to gene therapy, cloning, reproductive technology, and the human genome project will be discussed.
-Prerequisite: BIO 121 or equivalent
+Prerequisite: BIO 121 or equivalent division.

-BIO 264 Molecular and Cellular Biology 4

-This course will introduce the principles of molecular and cellular biology.
-Cellular biology will be covered in detail, including membrane structure and transport, energy generation, intracellular transport, cell communication, cell cycle, and cell division.
 The course will also explore DNA structure, function and technology.
 Current molecular biology techniques, focusing on both protein and nucleic acid manipulation, will be covered in the laboratory.
 Three hours of lecture and three hours of laboratory are required per week.
-Prerequisite: BIO 121 or equivalent and an additional 200 level biology course.
+Prerequisite: BIO 121 or equivalent and an additional 200 level biology course

+Molecular and Cellular Biology

+This course will introduce the principles of molecular and cellular biology.
+Cellular biology will be covered in detail, including membrane structure and transport, energy generation, intracellular transport, cell communication, cell cycle, and cell

-BIO 270 Ecology 4
+BIO 270 Ecology

 The study of the interrelationships between living organisms and their environment including various marine, freshwater, and terrestrial ecosystems.
 Topics include the concept of the ecosystem, productivity, predator/prey strategies, social systems, communities, limiting factors, competition and speciation, and ecological diversity.
 Laboratories allow students to practice field and laboratory methods used by ecologists.
 Three hours of lecture and one three-hour laboratory per week.
 Field trips are required.
-Prerequisite: BIO 121 or equivalent
+Prerequisite: BIO 121 or BIO 122 or permission of instructor

-BIO 275 Entomology 4
+BIO 275 Entomology

 A study of the morphology, physiology, taxonomy, ecology, and economic importance of insects.
 Underlying themes will include the aesthetics, diversity, complexity and success of insects as a group.
-Three hours of lecture and one three-hour laboratory per week.
+Three hours of lecture and one threehour laboratory per week.
 Field trips are required.